Saskatoon dodgeball player

 Overall, the game is the same: Two teams of six try to get the other team out by hitting them with foam dodgeballs; teams get a point for winning a set, and the team with the most points at the end of a match wins the game.

 But there are quite a few differences in the specific rules.
-Here is a rundown of some of the most notable rule differences.
+Here are some of the main differences in WDBF rules:

 • Games are 40 minutes with two 20-minute halves.